LavaMoat/snow/README.md

 ### Support

-`snow` should support Chrome, Firefox, Safari and all other Chromium based browsers (Opera, Edge, Brave, etc)
+`snow` should support Chrome, Firefox, Safari and all other Chromium based browsers (Opera, Edge, Brave, etc).

+Although, when running on Firefox please pay attention to [issue-59](https://github.com/LavaMoat/snow/issues/59).

 ### Performance